NY Racing Team: 2022

 In 2022, the NY Racing Team made their Cup Series return with Greg Biffle at the Daytona 500, marking the team's first race in four years and Biffle's first Cup race in six years.
-For this season, the team switched from Ford to Chevrolet, with primary sponsorship from various colleges.
+For this season, the team returned to Chevrolet, with primary sponsorship from various historically black colleges.
 The team finished the race in 36th place.
 The No. 44 also ran at Las Vegas and finished 34th.
-The team achieved their first top-20 finish at Atlanta, finishing 20th.
+The team achieved their first top-twenty finish at Atlanta, finishing twentieth.